-- 1. In the navigation bar, expand the FlexNet Manager Suite integration group and expand Advanced. - 2.
-Click Integration Properties.

-- 3. In the list of Flexera FlexNet Manager Suite Properties, scroll down to the MID Server Name field, and enter the full name of the MID server. - 4.
-Scroll down (if necessary), and click Save.
+- 1. In ServiceNow, go to FlexNet Manager Suite > Integration Properties. - 2.
+In the list of Integration Properties, scroll down to the MID server name field, and enter the full name of the MID server. - 3.
+Optionally, in the Export file path field, enter an alternative file path location to store the XML file (instead of the default MID server location).
+Because the FlexNet Beacon reads this file using the business adapter, FlexNet Beacon needs access to this file location. - 4.
+Scroll down (if necessary), and click Save. - 5.
+In ServiceNow, go to FlexNet Manager Suite > Scheduled Jobs.

-The MID server is now registered as the path for data exports from ServiceNow to FlexNet Manager Suite.

-5. Navigate in ServiceNow to FlexNet Manager Suite > Scheduled Jobs.